Chapter 12 - Finding My Way Back

 Meanwhile Triadym was continuing to pay me to develop the Internet game, but we were not making much progress.
 No one had the appetite to take a risk given the state of the Internet.
 Triadym eventually threw in the towel.
 David and I talked about it and he made a suggestion.
 He had a game based on bible stories (no joke) that Mass Media was creating.
 If I was willing, he would pay me to produce it.
 Random 1 was still poking along in development so this was a god send.
 I set about designing a Bible Game and then the next lesson came knocking.
 You can never go back…

 David still had some producers I had hired and directed at POV.
 One in particular was a good friend, David White.
-We had won the Best Sports Game - Interactive Academy Award together.
+We had won the Best Sports Game - Interactive Academy Award together in 1994.

 The other issue was more subtle.
 David Todd and I had been equal partners at Cinemaware and POV.
 My big self was balanced by his calmer demeanor.
 We pushed each other and I had always felt we did excellent work as a team.